Willy Sagnol: Coaching career

-Girondins de Bordeaux
+Bordeaux

-Sagnol was head coach of the France national under-21 team until he was appointed head coach of Girondins de Bordeaux on 23 May 2014.
+Sagnol was head coach of the France national under-21 team until he was appointed head coach of Bordeaux on 23 May 2014.
 He signed a two-year contract which expired on 30 June 2016.
 Girondins de Bordeaux originally wanted Zinedine Zidane as their head coach.
 This was Sagnol's first coaching job at club level.
 In Sagnol's first season, Bordeaux finished sixth in Ligue 1, the round of 32 in the Coupe de France, and the round of 16 in the Coupe de la Ligue.
-The season included a 4–1 win against Monaco, 3–2 win against Paris Saint-Germain, and a 5–0 loss to Olympique Lyonnais.
+The season included a 4–1 win against Monaco, a 3–2 win against Paris Saint-Germain and a 5–0 loss to Lyon.

 In the 2015–16 season, Bordeaux defeated AEK Larnaca and Kairat Almaty to qualify for the group stage of the UEFA Europa League.
-Bordeaux started the league season with a win, four draws, and a loss.
+Bordeaux started the league season with a win, four draws and a loss.
 On matchday seven, on 23 September 2015, Bordeaux lost to Nice 6–1.

 Sagnol was dismissed on 14 March 2016 after a 4–0 loss to Toulouse in the Derby de la Garonne.